How PAM is working in practice

 - Need for clarity and a full understanding of why the PAM tool is being used and what function it is serving;

 - Whether using PAM purely as an outcome measure is appropriate;

 - Value of PAM in starting the conversation about person-centred care;

 - Challenges of integrating PAM into existing and new services.

 The report includes an overview of the PAM-related work being undertaken by the Learning Set up to September 2015.
 It also features two case studies that focus on using the PAM in frontline healthcare service delivery – in diabetes care and health coaching.

-NHS England will use the emerging learning from the PAM Learning Set to develop practical toolkits to support the wider roll-out of patient activation measurement as part of the Self-Care Support programme.
+NHS England will use the emerging learning from the PAM Learning Set to develop practical toolkits to support the wider roll-out of patient activation measurement as part of the Supported Self Care programme.